 We’d heard a lot about the town of Bluff however after the 45 minute drive from Fortrose, the town itself was a bit of an anti-climax.
 If you’re into seafood, Bluff Oysters are apparently incredibly famous however they’re not our cup of tea.

-Instead we hopped out for a quick photo at Stirling point (literally a sign post with a few signs) and a few photos of the colourful houses but apart from that, there was little to see and we’d even read the town of Bluff was not overly welcoming to campervans.
-Another reason Campermate is on our best apps for backpackers – the reviews are very honest and give you little tips like this from other travellers!
+We’d even read the town was not overly welcoming to campervans – another reason Campermate is on our best apps for backpackers as the reviews are very honest and give you little tips like this from other visitors campervanning round New Zealand.

 From Oreti beach to Orepuki it was around a 1 hours’ drive.